Case Study · Food & Nutrition · AI

 • SUS — System Usability Scale

-• DRT — Desirability, Reliability & Trust of the AI
+• DRT — Desirability, Reliability & Trust of the AI: I designed a custom 4-dimension Likert scale to measure Desirability, Reliability, and Trust in the AI features

 Sentiment Analysis